1 Bg 11-1972: The Universal Form

 > devotional service.
 He explicitly explains this in this

-> verse so unauthorized commentators, who try to
+> verse so that unauthorized commentators, who try to

 > understand Bhagavad-gita by the speculative process, will